Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-Let us discusss this (long) code, starting from the inner classes.
+Let us discuss this (long) code, starting from the inner classes.

 Class `Bid` represents a bid placed by a contract that takes part to the auction.
 This information will be stored in blockchain at bidding time, hence